nicholaswmin/automap/.github/benchmark/README.md

 since this means that the current code can't keep up with that particular task rate.

+A succesful test should be able to keep a maximum `task backlog of 1` for a total  of at least `120 seconds`.

 ### Factors

 - `TASKS_SECOND`: task rate, per second.